 Dispenser on bottle can get clogged

-This newbie from one of our favorite haircare brands of all time is all about restoring and reviving even the driest, most damaged hair.
-At work are hydrating aloe and glycerin, plus amino acids, rice protein, and quinoa extract, all of which make hair feel and look better after even just one wash.
-And, as always, the blissful scent is completely naturally derived.
+At work in this powerhouse shampoo are hydrating aloe and humectant glycerin, plus amino acids, rice protein, and quinoa extract, all of which make hair feel and look better after even just one wash.
+And, as always, the blissful citrus and melon scent is completely naturally derived.

 Pair it with the Odele Moisture Repair Conditioner for best results.